Where to Stay in Saugatuck? 8 Amazing Areas

 Here you will find a handful of boutique-style motel lodging options and more rentals—including several pricier ones with higher-end finishes or larger homes that can accommodate big groups.
 The price premium on this side of town is due to the closeness to Lake Michigan and the beaches—such as Oval Beach or Douglas Beach Park—which are big draws for vacationers.

-During this time of year, you can skip the drive and catch a ride across the Kalamazoo River on the charmingly anachronistic passenger-only Saugatuck Chain Ferry.
-It is a hand-cranked ferry, and the last of its kind in the U.S. and in operation since 1857, for a throwback $2 per passenger fare.
+The one major drawback with staying in West Saugatuck is that to get to the commercial area of town, you must drive approximately 10-minutes around Kalamazoo Lake.
+That is unless you visit during the summer between Memorial Day and Labor Day when you can skip the drive and catch a ride across the Kalamazoo River on the passenger-only Saugatuck Chain Ferry.
+It is a hand-cranked ferry, and the last of its kind in the U.S. and in operation since 1857, for $3 per passenger fare.
 Expect to find home rentals and a small collection of resort-style motels in West Saugatuck.

 See my West Saugatuck lodging recommendations here.
 Or search for more options on Booking.com, VRBO, or Airbnb.